Alien Barrage — Building an iOS Game with AI

 Me vs. Me + AI

-Realistically, I wouldn’t have had the time to build this game on my own.
+Realistically, I probably would not have had the time to build a project of this size entirely on my own within a few months while balancing everything else.

 Cross-Platform vs. Native Development